Wouldn’t it be amazing to have a unique cool and custom welding helmet?

 First, use your 400 grit sandpaper to remove the protective plastic coating.
 Your primer and paint will replace this protective layer.
 Make sure to get it nice and smooth, removing any dirt, stuck on carbon, or what have you.
 It’s especially important to clean around the edges.
 The edges can admit moisture and dirt that will peel off the paint if the edges are not clean and smooth.

 Once you’ve done that, wipe it down with rubbing alcohol until all of the extra grease and dirt are gone.
 This also assures that nothing biological that could grow, bubble, and cause your paint to flake is living on the surface.
 Then wipe it down with a dry paper towel.

 Finally, give it a once over with the wire brush.
 This ensures the surface is coarse enough to hold on to the primer and paint.
 You can skip this step if your helmet already has some texture to it.

 Then you can prime your helmet.
 Some people don’t think this step is necessary, but it will help protect your helmet and make the paint job last longer.
 You can skip it if you want, and go right on to painting.

 If you do prime it, just let it dry first for at least 8 hours before painting.

 4. Paint Your Helmet

 Congratulations.
 You made it to the fun part.
-First apply a clear coat, preferably in a neutral colour, (white or grey).
-Give the neutral paint time to dry and then apply your chosen colour.
+First apply a clear coat, preferably in a neutral color, (white or grey).
+Give the neutral paint time to dry and then apply your chosen color.

 5. Let Your Custom Helmet Dry